DIGITAL CONNECTIVITY FOR FREIGHT & SHIPPERS

 Removing Manual Shipping Processes

-We mentioned earlier how freight is one of the highest line item costs a shipping or ecommerce business has.
+We mentioned earlier how freight is one of the highest line item costs a shipping or retail business has.
 Labor, for most businesses, represents the highest business cost.
 Using tools, like TMS shipping software, can diminish how much time your administrators and warehousing staff spend on organizing inventory, processing orders, shipping parcel and freight, and analyzing and auditing shipping spend.

 Removing manual shipping processes is accomplished through end-to-end integrations of your warehouse, tracking, and ordering systems.
 These integrations help automate many of your processes.